Bicton Baths

-Bicton Baths were initiated by the local Melville Amateur Swimming Club, a group who had previously utilised the jetty of the quarantine station jetty as a platform.
+Bicton Baths were initiated by the local Melville Amateur Swimming Club, a group who had previously utilised the jetty of the quarantine station as a platform.
 In 1946 the Melville Water Polo Club was founded at the baths, a move which resulted in the Bicton Pool being built in 1979.

 The baths themselves consist of a wooden U-shaped jetty which contains exit ladders.
-Bicton baths is located in a tidal gorge and is heavily influenced by ocean water inflow.
+Bicton Baths is located in a tidal gorge and is heavily influenced by ocean water inflow.
 It contains a variety of wildlife, including algae, anemones, crabs, dolphins, fish, nudibranchs, shrimp, sponges and starfish.